Oseembiya/Oseembiya/README.md

-# HI, there 👋I’m Osee Mbiya, Thanks for checking out my GitHub page
+# Hi, there 👋I’m Osee Mbiya, Thanks for checking out my GitHub page
 <H3> I am passionate about computer science, on this page, I’ll be showcasing the most recent stuff I am working on.</H3>

 - 👀 I’m Interested in learning new things, especially programming.